DrSchizo/Phaser-3-ES6-topdown-and-sidescrolling-game-boilerplate/README.md

 ## Directory structure

-- assets: all the assets use in the games
+- *assets:* all the assets used in the games
-- src/core: the core code share by all example
+- *src/core:* the core code shared by all example
-- src/topdown: the code specific to the topdown example
+- *src/topdown:* the code specific to the topdown example
-- src/sidescroller: the code specific to both sidescroller example
+- *src/sidescroller:* the code specific to both sidescroller examples
-- src/sidescroller-spine: the code specific to sidescroller example with spine skeletal animation
+- *src/sidescroller-spine:* the code specific to the sidescroller example with spine skeletal animation
-- src/sidescroller-spritesheet: the code specific to sidescroller example with spritesheet animation
+- *src/sidescroller-spritesheet:* the code specific to the sidescroller example with spritesheet animation

 ## Credits